 Pocklington School Wellbeing Service

 The School Wellbeing Service has been in operation for over 8 years.
-It is run by the Head of Pupil Welfare who is also the DSL and comprises of the School Nurses, two Clinical Psychologists and a School Counsellor.
+It is run by the Head of Student Wellbeing who is also the Designated Safeguarding Lead and comprises of the School Nurses, two Clinical Psychologists and a School Counsellor.
 We also have a Cantonese and Mandarin speaking Independent Listener service for our international students.

 The team works to support the excellent pastoral care provided by the House Teams by triaging and supporting pupils and families with particular needs.
 The service also runs training for House Staff and other schools.